HIMS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Hims & Hers Health, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, July 24, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Hims & Hers Health, Inc. (“Hims & Hers” or “the Company”) (NYSE: HIMS) and certain of its officers.
+NEW YORK, July 31, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Hims & Hers Health, Inc. (“Hims & Hers” or “the Company”) (NYSE: HIMS) and certain of its officers.

 Class Definition